Culture / What's On

 Best for: Caesar salad wraps, viral cross-section shots, parm galore

-A favourite of the RUSSH team's (partly because it's just down the road from RUSSH HQ, partly because it's so damn moreish), Cross Section is a relative newcomer to the Sydney sandwich scene.
-Having opened their doors last year, they've quickly become a hit with their viral Caesar salad wraps and delicious focaccia sandwiches.
-And it wasn't long before Sydney-siders were coming from far and wide to try one for themselves (and take a few snaps for socials while they were at it).
+A favourite of the RUSSH team's (partly because it's just down the road from RUSSH HQ, partly because it's so damn moreish), Cross Section has very quickly become a stalwart in the Sydney sandwich scene.
+It wasn't long before Sydney-siders were coming from far and wide to try one for themselves (and take a few snaps for socials while they were at it).
 For once, the rumours are true – the Caesar salad wrap is 100% worth it – but don't forget about some of their other menu classics.
 Personally, I'd recommend the #11 with mortadella, hot sopressa and stracciatella.
+They've also just opened the doors to their second location in Bondi Junction this week.

 View this post on Instagram